 But as soon as I could, I made sure books were a part of his childhood.
 We started with picture books, with bells and whistles, coloured flashing lights and moving parts, like The Wheels on the Bus.
 Then there were Spot books, Mr Men and Dr Seuss.
 We read Diary of a Wimpy Kid and The x-Storey Treehouse series.
 When my son graduated to chapter books, we explored Enid Blyton's Faraway Tree and Wishing Chair and the less "high brow" Captain Underpants and Andy Griffiths' Zombie Bums.

-I look back now at that golden age of sharing reading with great fondness, tackling Harry Potter together, taking on the voices and personalities of the characters.
+I look back now at that golden age of sharing reading with great fondness, tackling Harry Potter together, taking on the characters' voices and personalities.
 But then, just as we were about to start Deathly Hallows, my son declared he wanted to read independently — he no longer needed dad for the funny voices.

 And so he read on his own, series like Percy Jackson and The Heroes of Olympus, before moving on to darker, more complex standalone stories like The Giver, The Boy in the Striped Pyjamas, and I Am David.
 (I read them after my son and was shocked by how dark they were!)